Skip to content

 The Ningaloo Reef

-When I was a kid, I saw a documentary about the remote town of Exmouth that rises from the colorful corals of the Ningaloo Reef in Western Australia.
+When I was a kid, I saw a documentary about the remote town of Exmouth, rising from the colorful corals of the Ningaloo Reef in Western Australia.
 I have been dreaming about this place for as long as I can remember.
-Finally, I can call Exmouth and now the Ningaloo Reef is my office.
+Finally, I can call Exmouth home, and now the Ningaloo Reef is my office.

-We launch the boat from the jetty and we immediately have a good feeling about the day ahead.
-For once the forecast is not accurate: glassy sea, calm winds, beautiful weather, even a Sea turtle comes to surface next to us.
+We launch the boat from the jetty and immediately get a good feeling about the day ahead.
+For once, the forecast is wrong.
+Glassy seas, calm winds, beautiful weather.
+Even a sea turtle surfaces next to us.

-It all happened very quickly.
-Time flies when you are having a good time, and before we know it, we are a few miles from shore, and we follow the birds.
-I learned this trick in Iceland when I was working as a whale watching guide.
-Seabirds always gather around food, and chances are if birds are feeding from the air, something bigger is lurking from below.
+It all happens very quickly.
+Time flies when you are having a good time, and before we know it, we are a few miles from shore, following the birds.
+I learned this trick in Iceland when I was working as a whale-watching guide.
+Seabirds always gather around food, and if they are feeding from above, something bigger is lurking below.

 Bingo!
-There it is, a huge flock of birds, bomb diving and screaming above the surface.
+There it is.
+A huge flock of birds dive-bombing and screaming above the surface.
 If you couldn’t see it, you would definitely hear it.
 We gear up and slip into the unknown waters below.

 IMAGE LEFT: Baitfish gather in great numbers to confuse their predators.